2011 Honda Civic

 New Car Test Drive

-The Honda Civic sedans and coupes don't share any body panels.
-Details and markings distinguish each trim level.
-The Honda Civic sedan has a grille with a tall, trapezoidal center opening with secondary scoop-like openings on either side.
+Honda Civic comes in two distinct body styles, sedan and coupe, and they do not share any body panels.
+The Honda Civic sedan has a lower grille with a tall, trapezoidal center opening and secondary scoop-like openings on either side.
 A grid-like insert in the center opening contrasts with a kind of cyclone-fence theme in the side scoops.
-Slender headlamp assemblies angle upwards as they curve around the fenders.
-Around back, a bright chrome bar connects the taillights just above the indentation for the license plate.
+Slender headlamp assemblies angle upwards as they curve around the fenders; visually connecting them is a bright bar with the Honda H at the center and another slim air opening underneath.
+Around back, another bright chrome bar connects the taillights just above the indentation for the license plate.

-The coupe grille has the Honda logo centered in an oval-themed black mesh, with a lower trapezoidal opening, and scoops at either side that are drawn out wide and horizontal and divided midway by a horizontal strut.
+The coupe's upper grille has the Honda logo centered in an oval-themed black mesh, with a more shallow lower trapezoidal opening, and scoops at either side that are drawn out wide and horizontal and divided midway by a horizontal strut.

 Save for a lower body character line, the sides of the Civic are more slab than sensuous.
 Understated fender blisters break up the otherwise featureless expanse.
 Honda calls it a monoform design, and a central expression of this is the windshield, the leading edge of which reaches into the hood all the way to the middle of the front wheel wells, pushing the cab-forward design concept to a new extreme.
 On the coupe, the windshield is raked at a radical 21.9 degrees; the sedan's at a barely more upright 23.9 degrees.